 Artist:John Robert Cozens (British, London 1752–1797 London)

 Medium:Brush and watercolor over traces of graphite

 Dimensions:Sheet: 10 in. × 14 1/2 in.
 (25.4 × 36.8 cm)

 Credit Line:Rogers Fund, 1967

-Inscription: Inscribed in graphite at lower right of verso: "Convent walls, Naples"
+Inscription: Inscribed in modern hand in graphite at lower right of verso: "Convent walls, Naples"

 Palazzo Te, Mantua.
 "Paysages d'Italia, Les peintres du plein air 1780-1830," September 1, 2001–December 16, 2001.

 New York.
 The Metropolitan Museum of Art.
 "Drawings and Prints: Selections from the Permanent Collection," January 12–April 12, 2009.

 A Catalogue of a Capital and Truly Valuable Collection of Original High-Finished Drawings, The Whole Executed by That Eminent Artists, The Younger Cozens, During A Tour through the Tyrol and Italy, in Company of an Amateur of Distinguished Taste [William Beckford].
 Sale cat.
 Christie's, London.
 April 10, 1805, lot 54, as "Villa Lanti at Rome–a capital Drawing", bought by "Mr Barret" [possibly the painter George Barret, Jr] for £4.10s.0d.